Introduction/Executive Summary

 • Promoting innovation.

-Include a statement on the Council’s general policy on the use of Community Benefit requirements.
+Include a statement on the Council’s general policy on:

 The Council’s Community Benefits in Procurement approach was implemented in line with the requirements of the Act.
 Procedures have already been updated to capture requirements of the Act.